Libensemble/libensemble/docs/papers/joss/paper.md

 - Interoperability -- the modularity of the package and the ability to interoperate with other packages.

-- Adaptive resource management -- ability to adjust resources given to each simulation throughout the ensemble.
+- Adaptive resource management -- the ability to adjust resources given to each simulation throughout the ensemble.

 - Efficient resource utilization -- including the ability to cancel simulations on the fly.